deepavadakan/python-challenge/README.md

 PyBank (Located in the PyBank folder)

-    Resources folder: Contains the budget_data.csv used in the script Analysis folder: Contains FinancialAnaysis.txt that has the results from the analysis main.py: Python script that analyzes the records to calculate each of the following and outputs to the terminal and to the FinancialAnalysis.txt file found in the Analysis folder:
+    Resources folder: Contains the budget_data.csv used in the script Analysis folder: Contains FinancialAnaysis.txt with the results from the analysis main.py: Python script that analyzes the records to calculate each of the following and outputs to the terminal and to the FinancialAnalysis.txt file found in the Analysis folder:

         The total number of months included in the dataset